Fort Bribie

 The Northern CASL (searchlight) tower.

-2. Drive up the beach from Woorim.
 Your best bet is to go by 4WD from Bribie Island (but you'll need a beach driving permit).
 Permits are available for the following periods:

-• full year - cost $102.90
+• full year - cost $168 (2022)

-• weekly
+• weekly - $54 (2022)

-• daily
+• daily (purchase the weekly permit)

 Then drive the 10 km to Woorim on the surf side of Bribie Island.
-At the Blue Pacific pub at the end, turn left into North Street.
+At the Blue Pacific Hotel at the end, turn left into North Street.
 Keep going until you get to the big carpark at the end of North Street and find the start of the long sandy 4WD track (GPS co-ordinates: S27°03.464' E153°11.370'.
 Set your odometer to zero.
 After 1.9 km you will hit the beach.
 Some of the following odometer readings may not be exact as there is a tendency for wheels to slip in the sand and give inflated readings.
 At 4.6 km you will notice a concrete Fort Observation Post (FOP) lying on it's side in the dunes.
 That was the northernmost part of the Skirmish Battery.
 At 18.1 km (GPS co-ordinates: S26°54.441' E153°08.321') you'll pass Ocean Beach Camping Ground.
-Go to a total odometer reading of 24.0 km North along the beach and you'll meet up with a concrete bunker on the beach as shown above (actually only 22.6 km from the start as the crow flies).
+Go to a total odometer reading of 24.0 km North along the beach and you'll meet up with a concrete bunker (searchlight) on the beach as shown above (actually only 22.6 km from the start as the crow flies).

 Now turn around and head south 500 metres (550 m to be exact) and park your car.
 Walk up over the dunes and on the other side of the dune (about 20 metres in) you should find a massive gun emplacement.
 If you can't see it straight away slowly make your way south along the track behind the dune.
 You'll hit something sooner or later.
 Take a compass and some mosquito repellent (especially in summer).
 Wear shoes and long pants are good to stop the vines cutting you.